Essay guidelines

 After all, we can clearly see that Kate Chopin has shown her remarkable writing skills in this story.
 Without making any direct comments about the state of women during her era, she paints a picture of domestic life in her readers’ minds and inevitably raises some questions.
 Restatement: Make sure to present your thesis statement once more in the conclusion.
 Even in a short story of this sort, she successfully makes people realize the hardships women have to face in their daily lives.
 Anyone who wants to read an impactful critical work on the domestic sphere women is stuck in should read this short story.
 Because Kate Chopin has done a fantastic job in transmitting her thoughts into fiction with this remarkable work.
 Concluding sentence: Include your own thoughts on the issue or work in the concludin sentence.
 Make sure to state the impacts of your subject.

-Checklist for your conclusion paragraph
+Checklist for conclusion paragraph

 - Have you come back to your thesis statement and reaffirmed it with your newly expressed claims?